-LUE 1.1 Ensure that the townsite is maintained to a high standard LUE 1.2 Maintenance of road reserves to be undertaken mindful of retention of natural vegetation where possible whilst ensuring safety of all road users LUE 1.3 Monitor the impact of pests and weeds throughout the Shire and adopt appropriate L mitigation methods LUE 1.4 Identify flood prone areas of townsite and introduce mitigation measures where required Z LUE 1.5 Continue to ensure appropriate compliance in fire safety mitigation measures within the ME townsite and work with relevant agencies to address issues on public land Z LUE 2.1 Provide quality amenities and accessible public open spaces for the community 20 LUE 2.2 Ensure townsite amenities are maintained and improved where required N LUE 2.3 Investigate the feasibility of a walk trail from Williams Lions Park to Williams Nature Ž Reserve & ENVIRONMENT LUE 3.1 Undertake energy audits and investigate alternative energy solutions for Shire owned facilities US LUE 3.2 Investigate the implementation of sustainable water programs in town LAND USE LUE 3.3 Investigate measures for bulk rubbish pick-up for town based residents (on a fee for N LUE 3.4 service basis) LUE 3.4 Investigate the feasibility of introduction of an Environmental Officer to provide support and guidance on all environmental related issues LUE 3.5 Support and advocate for a regional waste approach to waste management including LUE 5.5 transfer station, recycling and waste reduction education LUE 4.1 Strive for high-quality, well-constructed and maintained local road network LUE 4.2 Ensure adequate and appropriate drainage is considered in all road upgrades and 101 4.2 maintenance for both town and rural roads CL 1.1 Promote a positive image of Council through appropriate marketing activities and high standards of customer service CL 1.2 Ensure the community remains well informed, well connected and engaged and has the opportunity to actively participate CL 1.3 Maintain, review and ensure relevance of Council's policies, local laws and operational plans CL 1.4 Continue to use community satisfaction surveys to seek community feedback on a range • of issues CIVIC LEADERSHIP CL 2.1 Maximise and leverage grant funding opportunities to balance and support Council SI CL 2 2 investment E CL 2.2 Maintain accountability, transparency and financial responsibility AC CL 2.3 Monitor revenue streams and implement opportunities where appropriate.
-Consistently review rate income. Г CL 3.1 Participate in, and actively collaborate with, the 4WDL VROC on resource sharing IC CL 3.1 opportunities S CL 3.2 Foster, nurture and develop strategic alliances with local government, major industry and 0 government agencies CL 4.1 Implement the development of the IPR documentation including the Corporate Business Plan, Asset Management Plan, Workforce Plan and Forward Capital Works Plan CL 4.2 Provide professional development opportunities for all staff CL 4.3 Provide elected member training and professional development opportunities CL 4.4 Monitor and ensure compliance with regulatory framework for local government business CL 4.5 Monitor the community's administration needs and ensure that the Shire administration area is inviting, welcoming and addresses disability access needs where appropriate
+LUE 1.1 Encurs that the townsite is maintained to a high standard LUE 1.1 Ensure that the townsite is maintained to a high standard LUE 1.2 Maintenance of road reserves to be undertaken mindful of retention of natural vegetation 1115.4.0 where possible whilst ensuring safety of all road users LUE 1.3 Monitor the impact of pests and weeds throughout the Shire and adopt appropriate mitigation methods - LUE 1.4 Identify flood prone areas of townsite and introduce mitigation measures where required Z LUE 1.5 Continue to ensure appropriate compliance in fire safety mitigation measures within the Ξ = townsite and work with relevant agencies to address issues on public land Z LUE 2.1 Provide quality amenities and accessible public open spaces for the community 8 LUE 2.2 Ensure townsite amenities are maintained and improved where required = LUE 2.3 Investigate the feasibility of a walk trail from Williams Lions Park to Williams Nature ENVIRONMENT = Reserve ∞ ∞ LUE 3.1 Undertake energy audits and investigate alternative energy solutions for Shire owned = facilities JS LUE 3.2 Investigate the implementation of sustainable water programs in town LAND USE LUE 3.3 Investigate measures for bulk rubbish pick-up for town based residents (on a fee for Z service basis) 2 LUE 3.4 Investigate the feasibility of introduction of an Environmental Officer to provide support and guidance on all environmental related issues LUE 3.5 Support and advocate for a regional waste approach to waste management including 1115.4.4 transfer station, recycling and waste reduction education LUE 4.1 Strive for high-quality, well-constructed and maintained local road network LUE 4.2 Ensure adequate and appropriate drainage is considered in all road upgrades and CL 1.1 maintenance for both town and rural roads CL 1.1 Promote a positive image of Council through appropriate marketing activities and high CL 1.2 standards of customer service CL 1.2 Ensure the community remains well informed, well connected and engaged and has the opportunity to actively participate CL 1.3 Maintain, review and ensure relevance of Council's policies, local laws and operational CL 1.3 plans CL 1.4 Continue to use community satisfaction surveys to seek community feedback on a range CL 1.4 of issues ٥ CL 2.1 Maximise and leverage grant funding opportunities to balance and support Council 五 02 2.1 investment CIVIC LEADERSHIP CL 2.2 Maintain accountability, transparency and financial responsibility DE CL 2.3 Monitor revenue streams and implement opportunities where appropriate.
+Consistently Z 02 2.0 review rate income. = CL 3.1 Participate in, and actively collaborate with, the 4WDL VROC on resource sharing 2 020.2 opportunities CL 3.2 Foster, nurture and develop strategic alliances with local government, major industry and government agencies CL 4.1 Implement the development of the IPR documentation including the Corporate Business Plan, Asset Management Plan, Workforce Plan and Forward Capital Works Plan CL 4.2 Provide professional development opportunities for all staff CL 4.3 Provide elected member training and professional development opportunities CL 4.4 Monitor and ensure compliance with regulatory framework for local government business CL 4.5 Monitor the community's administration needs and ensure that the Shire administration area is inviting, welcoming and addresses disability access needs where appropriate